TrueFiEng/Waffle/README.md

 ```js
 await expect(() => myContract.transferWei(receiverWallet.address, 2)).to.changeBalance(receiverWallet, 2);
 ```
 _Note:_ transaction call should be passed to the _expect_ as a callback (we need to check the balance before the call).
-The matcher can accept numbers, strings and BigNumbers as a balance change, while the address should be cpecified as a wallet.
+The matcher can accept numbers, strings and BigNumbers as a balance change, while the address should be specified as a wallet.

 _changeBalance_ calls should not be chained.
 If you need to chain it, you probably want to use _changeBalances_ matcher.